LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

 These serverless functions will also perform the transformations from the lake to bronze and from bronze to silver since at the lake and bronze stage we might deal with many files or tables (you don’t want to use SQL with many tables).

 **Invariants**
+- Are instances of either extractor or connectors
 - Transformed data satisfies the invariants of the destination layer (bronze, silver, gold, data marts) and adds the necessary metadata
 - Data going from data lake or bronze to silver is transformed by serverless Python functions